 Magnetic Resonance Imaging (MRI) costs between Sh16, 000 to Sh33, 000.

-Although it depends on hospital I.e different hospital have varying rates its always good to confirm with an individual hospital
+Although it depends on the hospital I.e different hospitals have varying rates its always good to confirm with an individual hospital

 MRI SCAN ON DIFFERENT BODY PARTS

 Magnetic resonance imaging (MRI) of the brain is a safe and painless test that uses a magnetic field and radio waves to produce detailed images of the brain and the brain stem.
 An MRI differs from a CAT scan (also called a CT scan or a computed axial tomography scan) because it does not use radiation.
 Magnetic resonance imaging (MRI) is a noninvasive medical test.
 The test normally takes 30 to 60 minutes

 How much does an MRI brain scan cost?

 Magnetic resonance imaging (MRI) of the knee uses a powerful magnetic field, radio waves, and a computer to produce detailed pictures of the structures within the knee joint.
 It is typically used to help diagnose or evaluate pain, weakness, swelling, or bleeding in and around the joint.
 Knee MRI does not use ionizing radiation, and it can help determine whether you require surgery

 Cardiac MRI can provide detailed information on the type and severity of heart disease such: as coronary heart disease, heart valve problems, pericarditis, cardiac tumors, or damage from a heart attack.

 Tell your doctor if you have: